Group4finderApp/finderApp/README.md

 * [ ] User can view a map view of their current location with points visited by their friends marked.
 * [ ] On clicking on these points, user should be able to see a detail view of the picture taken.
 * [ ] User can switch tabs to access the camera and take a picture
+  * [ ] They can caption the picture and thumbs up or down.
   * [ ] The app should save the picture to the db with the location
   * [ ] If multiple pictures are taken in a time period (still to decide), app should be able to club together (sense of a trip)
 * [ ] User can view his profile from the action bar, which should bring up a navigation bar.